 Shrove Tuesday or Fat Tuesday is a day in February known in Sweden as “Semmeldagen” (the day of the Semla).
 This is the national day of Sweden’s most beloved pastry, the semla.
-The semla (the singular of semlor) is a small, wheat flour bun, flavored with cardamom and filled with almond paste and whipped cream.
+The semla (semlor, plural) is a small, wheat flour bun, flavored with cardamom and filled with almond paste and whipped cream.

-Back in the 14th century Lent, a 40-day fast of great importance to the Swedes at this time, would be held right before Easter.
+Back in the 14th century Lent, a 40-day fast, was an important practice to the Swedes and occurred right before Easter.

 Eventually Swedes grew tired of the strict observance of Lent, added cream and almond paste to the mix and started eating semla every Tuesday between Shrove Tuesday and Easter.

 In the 16th century King Gustav Vasa had a hand in the laws surrounding the semla.

 “Before Vasa became king, Sweden was not only Catholic, but the Semla was only allowed to be eaten on Fat Tuesday.
 After Gustav Vasa took the throne, he bid farewell to the pope and the Catholic church, and decided, to the entire populations’ delight, that the semla could now be consumed between December and February.”

 The Semla Today